jkbrzt/cloudtunes/README.md

 ```bash
 $ docker stop cloudtunes
 ```

 To start it again, run:
 ```bash
 $ docker start cloudtunes
 ```

-All data will persist until you delete the container.
+All user data (stored by MongoDB and Redis under `/data`) will persist until the container has been deleted.

-If you make any changes to the codebase or configuration, or simply want to start from scratch, run the following commands to delete the existing container (this will also delete all user data in it):
+After you have made any changes to the codebase or configuration and want them to be applied to the container, or simply wish to start from scratch again, run the following commands to delete the existing container (*this will also delete all user data in it*):

 ```bash
 $ docker stop cloudtunes
 $ docker rm cloudtunes
 ```

-And then start again from step 1.
+And then start again from step 1. above (it should go much faster this time).